knocklabs/docs/pages/client-integration/authenticating-users.md

 The following calls will require authentication to be used (when called from the client):

-- Fetching a users notification feed
+- Fetching a user's notification feed
 - Marking a message as read, seen, or archived

 ## Authentication (in development environments)